Skip to content

 ) {

-// TODO: Load all translation files
+// and load all translation files.

 }